Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Lions stats and trends

+- In Detroit's 16 games this year, it has 10 wins against the spread.

-- The Lions have been underdogs by 2.5 points or more 16 times this season and are 10-6 ATS in those contests.
+- The Lions have been underdogs by 3.5 points or more 14 times this season and are 9-5 ATS in those games.

-- Detroit has gone over the point total in 37.5% of its opportunities this season (six times in 16 games with a set point total).
+- Detroit's games this year have gone over the point total in 37.5% of its opportunities (six times in 16 games with a set point total).

-- Detroit is 3-1 against the spread and 2-2 overall when the team scores more than 20.9 points.
+- Detroit is 3-1 against the spread and 2-2 overall in games when it records more than 20.9 points.

 - The Lions have turned the ball over 23 times, three fewer times than the Packers have forced turnovers (26).